Rutatu/cds-visual_Assignment_5/README.md

 ## Results

-The current CNN model achieved a weighted average accuracy of 44% for correctly classifying artists according to their paintings.
+The current CNN model (optimizer=SGD, lr=0.01, epochs=50) achieved a weighted average accuracy of 44% for correctly classifying artists according to their paintings.

 Performance graph with training and validation curves reveals that the model was able to learn (training loss curve flattened out after a significant decrease at around 20th epoch).
 However, while the validation loss curve showed a decrease at the very beginning, it started growing after the 10th epoch and was fluctuating throughout.
 It ended up creating a huge gap between training and validation loss curves, which may indicate a poor generalizability and an overfit of the model.
 More data or different regularization methods might be needed to improve the accuracy.